Acting as if it were impossible to fail is the formula which turns us from frustration to success. – Unknown

 Are you feeling frustrated?
 If you are then it probably means that your circumstances are not panning out as you had expected.
 You are being held back from what you want, and the solutions you are after seem just out of reach.
 You’re so close, yet still so far, and still very frustrated.

-Your frustrations are significant because they indicate that you are being held back by self-imposed barriers, limitations and habits.
-Your are the reason why you’re feeling frustrated, and only you can break free from this cycle.
+Your frustrations are significant because they indicate that you are being held back by self-imposed barriers, limitations, and habits.
+You are the reason why you’re feeling frustrated, and only you can break free from this cycle.
 If you fail to do this, then ongoing frustration can drastically inhibit your progress, which can result in pessimistic thinking and ultimately low self-esteem.
-Frustration can in fact immobilize your actions and your process of rational thinking — thereby leading to periods of indecision.
+Frustration can, in fact, immobilize your actions and your process of rational thinking — thereby leading to periods of indecision.

 Ongoing frustration can also trigger the emotions of overwhelm, stress, and depression.
 You might even find that frustration creates impatience and causes you to become more aggressive and angry the longer you struggle with this emotion.
 If only you learned how to manage your frustrations in more productive ways, it could literally open a whole new world of possibilities.